PublicResolver

 **Set Ethereum Address**

-Sets the Ethereum address associated with the provided node
+Sets the Ethereum address associated with the provided `node` to `addr.`

 Emits the following event: